EvWilson/sqump/docs/walkthrough.md

 local mon = s.from_json(resp.body)
 print(mon.id, mon.types[1].type.name)

-s.export({
+return {
   pokemon = mon,
-})
+}
 ```
-With this, we can check Pikachu's Pokédex ID and the name of his typing, then export the data we gathered to be used by another script!
+With this, we can check Pikachu's Pokédex ID and the name of his typing, then return the data we gathered to be used by another script!
 Heads up for the 1-based Lua indexing when accessing JSON array indices.
 Next, we'll look at starting to use this information in another script.

 ### Bringing in Kafka
 For this next portion, we'll assume that you have Docker installed.
 We'll be using it to run the `docker-compose.yml` file in this directory to bring up a local Kafka instance to test with.